astuder/ModemHAT/README.md

 I used solder paste, stencil and reflow oven for assembly of my HAT.
 If you plan to hand-solder your unit, you may want to replace U3, the only QFN part, with a 74LVC541 in TSSOP-20 package.

+For bring-up and troubleshooting of the modem portion of the circuit, refer to [AN93](https://www.skyworksinc.com/-/media/SkyWorks/SL/documents/public/application-notes/AN93.pdf) chapter 10.1.

 ### Modem

 The modem chipset consists of the digital part Si2457 (U1) and analog part Si3018 (U2).